 - Know that you will likely experience some form of culture shock, so being familiar with the cultural adjustment cycle, including its various stages and how they might manifest, can help you better recognize the signs and impacts of your response.
 Doing advance research into your destination's culture, language, history, traditions, dress codes, body language, and other norms can help you be better prepared for what to expect on-site.

 - If you work with a therapist or psychologist, you may consider speaking with them about how to manage cultural adjustment and being in a new environment, and determine a course of action should you face challenges in adjusting.

 - If you are taking any kind of medication, you should also speak with your psychiatrist/medical provider about those medications.
 Do not stop taking your medication or modify your medication without first consulting with a psychiatrist/ medical provider.
 Follow the guidance provided on the Taking Medications Abroad webpage.

 While AbroadYou may experience bouts of culture shock, loneliness, stress, and a range of other emotions as you adjust to being on your program.
-Those who have experienced depression or anxiety in the past sometimes find this can worsen while abroad.
+Those who have experienced depression or anxiety in the past sometimes find this may worsen while abroad.
 This is due to new and different situations, stressors, and cultural adjustment.
 As you adjust to the new culture and environment, consider these tips:

 - Don't isolate yourself.
 Explore your host city, get involved.
 This could include continuing or starting your exercise routine, making plans with friends, planning excursions, or joining a club.